-PCM students have access to several Suzuki learnig opportunities.
-PCM offers private Suzuki lessons in violin, viola, cello, and piano.
-To learn more about the Suzuki Method, go to the bottom of this page.
+PCM students have access to several Suzuki learning opportunities.
+We offer private Suzuki lessons in violin, viola, cello, and piano, as well as group classes designed to meet the needs and interests of students involved.

 Suzuki called his new teaching technique “the mother-tongue approach” because it applied the process by which children learn their native language to musical learning.
 Many characteristics of native language acquisition have become staples of the Suzuki method today.
 These include:

 In the Suzuki method, parents are very involved in their child’s musical development.
 They attend lessons with the child and directly participate in the learning process.
 This allows them to be active in the musical growth of their child and instills a sense of cooperation and support in the student.
 At home, the parent acts as a teacher, encouraging practice and creating a positive learning environment with help from the Suzuki teacher.

 Children learning the Suzuki method often start at the age of three or four, using smaller versions of traditional instruments.
 This allows them to learn music at a time when they are still learning to read and communicate.
 This facilitates the “mother-tongue approach,” permitting children to develop musical skills in the same, natural way they develop language skills.
 A child’s native language eventually becomes second nature, and the Suzuki method aims to foster this same ease in musical learning.

 A pillar of the Suzuki method is the lack of written music at the onset of learning.
 This allows the child to hone his or her listening skills before learning to read music.
 It also encourages the importance of a beautiful tone and rich sound as a crucial foundation.
 Children don’t learn to speak by reading, but instead learn through listening to others and repeating.
 Suzuki teachers apply this same approach in lessons, drawing heavily upon repetition and ear-training.
 It is never too early to start listening to the repertoire, and many Suzuki parents play music for their children before they begin lessons.